Whatnoww/Configurable-Soundboard/README.md

 An app I started making after Nmeade got called a soundboard due to his memorable expressions.

-I'm hoping to make this into an app that anyone can configure to their will through simple txt editing.
+I'm hoping to make this into an app that anyone can configure to their will through simple txt editing, including being able to edit colors, sounds, pictures and number of categories.

 # Progress: